Written by: The Veri Team

-We have to start this article with a concession: fat is no longer quite as vilified as it once was.
+Fat is no longer quite as vilified as it once was.
+Avocado oil is trendy.
+Olive oil, too.

-This little voice is not sciential.
-It’s a programmed, unconscious bias that’s been planted in your head by Big Food so that you can buy their latest trash-in-a-box.
+The idea that fat = fat is a programmed, unconscious bias in our society.
 (There was even a bona fide Sugar Industry conspiracy that helped set the stage for this in the 1960s.)

 The original studies that correlated heart disease with fat intake completely neglected the high correlation with sugar.
-In fact, much of the fat-bashing science from the mid 20th century has been proven to be paid for and influenced by – you’re not going to believe this one – THE SUGAR INDUSTRY.
+In fact, much of the fat-bashing science from the mid 20th century has been proven to be paid for and influenced by the sugar industry.

 Though fat doesn’t make you fat as a rule, fat can make you gain weight if: